The Community Buildings Advice Service (CBAS) is a ‘must have’ service for anyone who manages or runs community halls and public buildings.

 Meeting your needs Your CBAS advisor will support you in the way that best meets your needs; Site visit – phone support – email support – committee meeting

 Training We provide training on all aspects of running your community building, including; Trustee Roles, Risk Assessment, Funding, Environmental Audit, Village Hall Health Check and much more.
-Training is either FREE or at reduced cost to CBAS members.
+Training is either FREE or at a reduced cost to CBAS members.

 E-newsletters Bi-monthly newsletters keep you up to date on current issues e.g. Charity Commission, Gift Aid, Tax changes.
-It is packed full of useful information and editorials e.g. Insurance issues, general housekeeping tasks and stories from local halls.
+It is packed full of useful information and editorials e.g. Insurance issues, general housekeeping tasks, and stories from local halls.